Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 We first walked through this quaint portion of the road through the town of Airas.

-And then, suddenly ahead, the original Roman Road appeared at about 7.7 kilometers into the day fourteen on the Portuguese Camino.
+And then, suddenly ahead, the original Roman Road appeared after about 7.7 kilometers into the day fourteen on the Portuguese Camino.

-It was so nice that the planners of the Camino took we pilgrimage travelers down this old path!
+It was so nice that the planners of the Camino took we pilgrimage travelers down this old path, even if it is only for 100 meters!

-Rich on the Roman Road in Airas on day fourteen of the Portuguese WayRich on the Roman Road on Day Fourteen of the Portuguese Way
+Rich on the Roman Road on Day Fourteen of the Portuguese WayRich on the Roman Road on Day Fourteen of the Portuguese Way

 After crossing the N223, the Roman road is a modern, paved road for a short way, then once again becomes this antique road, below.